Rakvere: Aurochs Sculpture (Skulptuur Tarvas)

 Rakvere's Tarvas statue of an aurochs, by Estonian sculptor Tauno Kangro, is considered the largest animal statue in the Baltic region.
 Along with its granite pedestal, the bronze sculpture is seven meters long and five meters high and weighs about seven tons.
 According to archeological excavations, animals like the aurochs once lived around Rakvere.

 Unveiled on June 15, 2002, on the edge of Vallimägi in celebration of Rakvere's 700th anniversary, Tarvas paid homage to the town's historical name Tarvanpää and symbolizes the town's motto Väge täis (Full of Strength).
 The individuals and companies who financed the sculpture are engraved into the granite block.

+According to an urban myth, a woman will have a happy marriage and a large family if, before her wedding ceremony, she comes to Tarvas, spreads jam on its testicles, and licks the jam off.

 A Young Man on a Bicycle Listening to Music (Noormees jalgrattal muusikat kuulamas)

 In 1949, in order to enjoy symphony broadcasts on Estonian radio, played over the loudspeakers in Rakvere's town square, Arvo Pärt rode his bike around the square.
 On September 11, 2010, the Young Man on a Bicycle sculpture, created by Aivar Simson and Paul Mänd, was unveiled on the square in honor of Pärt's 75th birthday.